-- X% of something

-Only 28% of customers said that they were satisfied with the service.

-- between X and Y

-The rate rose dramatically between July 2005 and February 2006.

-- the figure/percentage/total, etc. for a group or category Looking at the figures for winter and summer ...
+- X% of something - Only 28% of customers said that they were satisfied with the service. - between X and Y - The rate rose dramatically between July 2019 and February 2020. - the figure/percentage/total, etc. for a group or category Looking at the figures for winter and summer ...
 If we compare the percentages for skilled and unskilled workers ...
-The average income for government employees is ... - at a level/rate be highest / come top / rank second, etc. with X Football scored highest with 68% of the vote.
+The average income for government employees is ... - at a level/rate - Inflation has remained at roughly the same level over a number of years.
+They can obtain loans at cheaper rates. - be highest / come top / rank second, etc. with X Football scored highest with 68% of the vote.
 Paris is second in the table with 76 million passengers per year.